cmb69/maps_xh/README.md

   If you want to change the name, you need to rename the respective file via FTP.

 * The coordinates (latitude/longitude) determine the center of the map, and are given as decimal numbers (not degrees and minutes).
-Search the Web to find the coordinates for the desired location.
+  You can use the [OpenStreeMap website](https://www.openstreetmap.org/) to find the desired location, adjust the map according to your liking, then copy the Geo URI from the Share tab, and paste it into the Geo URI form field to set the coordinates and the zoom level.

 * Zoom level 0 means the whole world, level 20 is roughly a building.
   [Definition of the zoom levels](https://wiki.openstreetmap.org/wiki/Zoom_levels).